diffix/reference/docs/led-issues.md

 ## Solution

 The solution is to add a new type of noise layer that is used whenever a condition is determined to be LE.
 We'll call it the LE noise layer.
-The LE noise layer is applied to every condition.
+The LE noise layer is applied to every non-LE condition.

 The LE noise layer is seeded as follows: